rafed/rafed.github.io/_pages/martial_arts/karate.md

 ### Styles

-Although Gichin Funakoshi is credited to be the founder of Karate, there were many other practitioners who taught as well.
+Although Gichin Funakoshi is credited to be the founder of Karate, there were many other practitioners who taught Karate in their own flavor.
 This gave rise to different dialects of Karate.
 Only four styles of Karate are officially recognized by The World Karate Federation (WKF).
 There are more than 10 other unofficial styles that exist.

 #### Official styles